 If there is no response to these efforts, you can try to contact a Pit Bull-friendly shelter or a specialized rescue group in your region to see if they have room for the dog.
 PBRC has a listing of Pit Bull-friendly organizations and animal shelters.
 If you'd like to check one in your region or neighboring states, please go to Rescue Organizations.

-Note that most groups are completely full and your chance of finding a place that will take the dog is very slim.
+Note that most groups are completely full and your chance of finding an organization that will take the dog is very slim.
 PBRC cannot take dogs either as it is not a dog shelter.
 Neither PBRC or MPR maintain a database of referrals and all the foster homes we know are full.
 The dog's best chances are if you can foster him/her or find someone who can until a suitable home can be found.

-The dog should be spayed or neutered prior to being listed for adoption and have current shots.
+The dog should be spayed or neutered prior to being listed for adoption and have current vaccinations.
 Be aware that placing an intact dog will only make things harder for the dog and for you, not to mention for all the dogs who die homeless.
-Please don't take a chance that the dog you saved contribute to the homeless dog problem.
+Please don't take a chance that the dog you saved contributes to the homeless dog problem.
 And remember, responsible and caring individuals would rather adopt an altered dog, while dog fighters and abusive owners prefer intact dogs.
 You will increase the dog's chance of find a better home if he/she is altered before being listed.

 When the dog has been evaluated, spayed or neutered, and is current on all shots, we invite you to list the dog with PBRC to help get the word out about him/her.
 You will need to fill in the listing form.
 Remember that PBRC is an online listing service only without a physical building.
 Their mission is to provide free web pages for people seeking Internet exposure for Pit Bulls in need, as well as to provide adoption information and breed education.
 All of the dogs available for adoption in the web site are in independent foster care or animal shelters.
 PBRC is not responsible for the dogs listed or their placement.